 From Adam and Eve to Tracey Emin, love and desire are a foundation of both life and art.
-Most Greek and Roman myths, the source of many historic paintings, are about love and desire, jealousy and lust.
-Zeus, the king of the Greek Gods, for example, took many forms to seduce goddesses and mortals, as a swan, a bull and a shower of gold.
-Cupid, the god of love, is everywhere.
+Many Greek and Roman myths, historically the source of many paintings, are about love and desire, jealousy and lust.
+For example, Zeus, the king of the Greek gods, took many forms to seduce goddesses and mortals – as a swan, a bull and a shower of gold.
+Cupid, the Roman god of love, is found everywhere.

 Western religions tried to contain erotic love within marriage – see Jan van Eyck's Arnolfini portrait – but art and literature treat the subject more openly.
 Seventeenth-century Dutch treatments of illicit domestic romance were followed by more decorous nineteenth-century versions: Haynes King's Jealousy and Flirtation is a typical example.